actuallyakshat/Product-Card/README.md

 # Product-Card
-A small project which will help me practice my html and CSS skills
+A small project which will help me practice my HTML and CSS skills